 “Well…you know… that was sarcasm.” spits the Greek

 “Yes.
-Thank you.” the mother again dead-responds, picking a crumb off her skirt, a millisecond snippy smile to herself, eyes still rooted down.
+Thank you.” the mother again dead-responds, picking a crumb off her skirt, a millisecond snippy smile to herself.
 The dismissive “thank you” hanging in the air like the tone of a doorbell ding-dong.